Quick facts

 Gooseberry

-- Gooseberries are self-fertile, so you will grow plenty of fruit with just one plant.
+- Gooseberries are self-fertile; you can grow plenty of fruit with just one plant.

 - The wilted flower that precedes the berry often hangs on throughout the season.
 Pluck that off before eating.